abenitez69/wxBasic/abLib/Bind/README.md

 Bind for Windows
 ================

-A **bind** is the character sequence `#!` followed by the path and name of the interpreter or virtual machine used to run the script.
-On Linux (and other Unix-like operating systems) the shebang allows the script to be executed by the operating system as a binary program.
-In wxBasic for Windows this first line is ignored and has no meaning.
+The **bind.wxb** utility was created by David Cuny from the early versions of wxBasic.
+It allows you to "compile" a wxBasic script into a binary executable file.
+The "compilation" can be cross-platform, meaning that executables can be created from Windows for Linux and vice versa.

 *Shebang emulator* is an alternative to create wxBasic executables on Windows without having to binary the script.